SIDNEY GENDRON

 He talks about responsibility.

-About paying attention.
-About not taking what isn’t yours.
+Paying attention.
+Not taking what isn’t yours.

 Paragraph